Camtasia

 This is an incredibly useful feature if you use your smartphone or other mobile device to shoot video, which is becoming more and more popular as their cameras grow more capable.
 Click File, then choose ‘Connect Mobile Device,’ and you’ll be presented with a series of simple instructions.

 Since both my devices were connected to the same network, I was able to pair the app and the Camtasia installation on my PC without any problems.
-I could then transfer images and videos from my phone directly to my Camtasia media bin with only a few taps, where they were ready to include in my project after the upload process was completed.
+I could then transfer images and videos from my phone directly to my Camtasia media bin with only a few taps, where they were ready to be included in my project after the upload process was completed.

 The only issue that I ran into was that Fuse tended to disconnect itself when my phone screen locked temporarily, but it would resume within a few seconds of running the app again.